EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 ## Recommendation
-Following the above Data Analysis it can be recommended to the potential investor to purchase properties in Washington, United States which are Entire Home by their type, their Room Type is Entire Home / Apartmentlocated, which are located in Seattle, and which are suitable to accommodate 6 to 10 people, as these properties are Forcasted to gain the higest Revenue in the Coming Year.
+Following the above Data Analysis it can be recommended to the potential investor to purchase properties in Washington, United States which are Entire Home by their type, their Room Type is Entire Home / Apartmentlocated, which are located in Seattle, and which are suitable to accommodate 6 to 10 people, as these properties are Forcasted to gain the higest Revenue in the .